j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 There is a garden in you.
 All the wandering elements drift in
 settle
-you, unmovable soil of another world.
+you, immovable soil of another world.

 Wolves roll and bare their bellies to your hand